 All companies must register their employees with WPS.
 It is the employer’s responsibility to ensure all personnel information is correct, particularly salary details.

-There will be no grace period for new joiners, however, one month is given to arrange the visa and bank account for each employee.
-It is the duty of the employer to open a bank account for its employees.
+There will be no grace period for new joiners.
+However, one month is given to arrange each employee’s visa and bank account.
+The employer is responsible for opening a bank account for its employees.